-- Creative use of available space on campus to maintain proper social distance - Increased signage to direct traffic flow and remind students of health protocols: masks, social distance and frequent handwashing - Procurement of electrostatic sprayers for touchless, efficient and effective disinfection
+- Creative use of available space on campus to maintain proper social distance - Portable classrooms (east campus) are utilized for additional academic spaces - Increased signage to direct traffic flow and remind students of health protocols: masks, social distance and frequent handwashing

-- Increased sanitation and disinfecting procedures in and around the campus, based on School Cleaning & Disinfecting Guidelines, especially high contact areas - Procurement of portable sinks to allow for more frequent, socially distanced hygiene - Improved ventilation: fans have been purchased to keep air circulating, and all windows will be left open throughout the day.
+- Procurement and utilization of electrostatic sprayers for touchless, efficient and effective disinfection - Increased sanitation and disinfecting procedures in and around the campus, based on School Cleaning & Disinfecting Guidelines, especially in high contact areas - Procurement and utilization of portable sinks to allow for more frequent, socially distanced hygiene - Improved ventilation: fans have been purchased to keep air circulating, and all windows will be left open throughout the day.
 Air filters have been replaced.